Get Some In!

 Get Some In! is a British television sitcom about National Service life in the Royal Air Force, broadcast between 1975 and 1978 by Thames Television.
 Scripts were by John Esmonde and Bob Larbey, the team behind sitcoms such as The Good Life.

-The programme drew its inspiration from late 1950s – early 1960s National Service situation-comedy The Army Game and from nostalgic BBC TV sitcom Dad's Army but the RAF setting gave it enough originality not to seem formulaic.
+The programme drew its inspiration from late 1950s – early 1960s National Service situation-comedy The Army Game and from nostalgic BBC TV sitcom Dad's Army.
 Thirty-four (commercial) half-hour episodes were made.

 The title is a contraction of "Get some service in!", which was a piece of Second World War-era military slang sometimes shouted by conscripted soldiers at civilians of conscription age whom the conscripts may have believed were avoiding call-up.
-By the 1960s the expression had a clear and self-evident sexual connotation which replaced the original meaning and resulted in a convenient double entendre for the programme.

-Many episodes aired on UK Gold between 1994 and 1996, with Forces TV (UK) later repeating the whole series in 2016 and 2019.
+Episodes aired on UK Gold between 1994 and 1996, with Forces TV (UK) later repeating the whole series in 2016 and 2019.
 Further repeats aired on Talking Pictures TV in 2019, 2021 and 2022.
 It was screened in Australia in the early 1980s.

 Premise

 The overarching concept follows a single hut of recruits at RAF Skelton in 1955.
-They are a group of social misfits of which, through default, Jakey Smith is the alpha male.
+They are a disparate group lead, through default, by Jakey Smith.
 Most stories concern their ongoing conflict with the sadistic corporal who runs the hut.
 The corporal lives in married quarters on site, and this female dimension gives an occasional sexual dimension to the plots.

 Relocation in series 3 to RAF Midham next to a WAAF station allowed an additional sexual angle, as did Corporal Marsh moving into married quarters on-site (albeit a caravan).
-Marsh also decides to retrain and effectively becomes an equal rather than superior to the other boys as all train to be medics.
+Marsh also decides to retrain and effectively becomes an equal rather than superior to the other men as all train to be medics.
 Series 4 ends with the main group posted to Malta as medics.

-Series 5 is effectively a hospital comedy, and whilst the characters are the same, the change of atmosphere and recasting of Jakey Smith impact heavily and detaches this series from the first four.
+Series 5 is effectively a hospital comedy.